orobardet/gitlab-ci-linter/README.md

 This script use the [Gitlab API](https://docs.gitlab.com/ce/api/ci/lint.html) to validate your local `.gitlab-ci.yml`.
 It can be installed as a git pre-commit hook, preventing commit (and so push) of a invalid `.gitlab-ci.yml`.

-> Good by "yaml invalid" pipeline errors, and don't come back!
+> Goodbye "yaml invalid" pipeline errors, and don't come back!

 # Usage